precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 - The main preCICE header file was renamed.
 This means that you need to:
   - Replace `#include "precice/SolverInterface.hpp"` with `#include "precice/precice.hpp"`.
-  - Where declaring a preCICE object, replace the `precice::SolverInterface` type with `precice::Participant`
+  - Where declaring a preCICE object, replace the `precice::SolverInterface` type with `precice::Participant`.
   - Where constructing a preCICE object, replace the `precice::SolverInterface( ... )` constructor with `precice::Participant( ... )`.
   - Consider renaming your objects from, e.g., `interface` to `participant`, to better reflect the purpose and to be consistent with the rest of the changes.
 - Migrate connectivity information to the vertex-only API.
 All `setMeshX` methods take vertex IDs as input and return nothing.
   - Directly define face elements or cells of your coupling mesh available in your solver by passing their vectices to preCICE, which automatically handles edges of triangles etc. See [Mesh Connectivity](couple-your-code-defining-mesh-connectivity) for more information.
   - Rename `setMeshTriangleWithEdges` to `setMeshTriangle` and `setMeshQuadWithEdges` to `setMeshQuad`.
 The edge-based implementation was removed.
-  - Use the new bulk functions to reduce sanitization overhead: `setMeshEdges`, `setMeshTriangles`, `setMeshQuads`, `setMeshTetrahedra`
+  - Use the new bulk functions to reduce sanitization overhead: `setMeshEdges`, `setMeshTriangles`, `setMeshQuads`, `setMeshTetrahedra`.
 - Remove `mapWriteDataFrom()` and `mapReadDataTo()`.
 - Remove `initializeData()`.
 The functions `initializeData()` and `ìnitialize()` have been merged into the new function `initialize()`.
 Before calling `ìnitialize()`, you have to initialize the mesh and the data ( if `requiresInitialData()` is `true`).
 - Remove `isReadDataAvailable()` and `isWriteDataRequired()`, or replace them with your own logic if you are subcycling in your adapter.